marklogic/marklogic-kubernetes/README.md

 helm delete my-release
 ```

-The output will be like this:
+The output will look like this:

 ```
 release "my-release" uninstalled
 ```

-Use this command to verify the uninstall is successful:
+Use this command to verify that the uninstall was successful:

 ```
 helm list --all-namespaces